 The selection process is carried out in order to limit the incoming cohort such that reasonable advising relations may be maintained, graduate seminars can be kept small, and adequate financial support can be provided to all students.

-The Graduate School requires for admission a cumulative GPA of 3.0.
+For admission, the Graduate School requires a cumulative GPA of 3.0.
 However, based on average scores received by applicants admitted in recent years, the department generally chooses students with an undergraduate GPA of at least 3.6.
-If your GPA is not of this quality it will behoove you to address this deficiency in your personal statement.
+If your GPA is not of this quality, it will benefit you to address this deficiency in your personal statement.
 We also prefer to admit students with consistent and strong verbal, quantitative, and analytical GRE scores.
 Considering average scores received by applicants admitted in prior years, the department prefers students with verbal and quantitative scores of 160 or better, and analytical scores of 5.0 or better.

 The admissions committee also evaluates letters of recommendation, written works, and personal statements.
 Additional considerations of the committee include the interest areas and strengths of our faculty compared to those of the applicant, and the quality and strengths of the applicant's undergraduate and/or graduate program(s).
 The following table summarizes GRE and GPA averages for the last three cohorts.

 Average GRE/GPA of Admitted Students

 |Cohort Year||Verbal GRE Score||Quantitative GRE Score||Analytical GRE Score||Undergraduate GPA|